kelviy/LMKtorrent/README.md

 ## General Notes:
 1. You can optionally create a virtual environment since we are using python.
 This will help if we are using additional packages
+2. Need to add a checker to see if all data was sent correctly